-Going concern and longer-term viability

-- The Directors' statement with regards to the appropriateness of adopting the going concern basis of accounting and any material uncertainties identified set out on page 45; and - The Directors' explanation as to their assessment of the Group's prospects, the period this assessment covers and why the period is appropriate set out on page 99.

-Other Code provisions

-- Directors' statement on fair, balanced and understandable set out on page 82; - Board's confirmation that it has carried out a robust assessment of the emerging and principal risks set out on page 42; - The section of the annual report that describes the review of effectiveness of risk management and internal control systems set out on page 59; and - The section describing the work of the Audit Committee set out on page 54.
+Going concern and longer-term viability The Directors' statement with regards to the appropriateness of adopting the going concern basis of accounting and any material uncertainties identified set out on pages 48 to 49; and The Directors' explanation as to their assessment of the Group's prospects, the period this assessment covers and why the period is appropriate set out on page 97.
+Other Code provisions Directors' statement on fair, balanced and understandable set out on page 81; Board's confirmation that it has carried out a robust assessment of the emerging and principal risks set out on page 44; The section of the annual report that describes the review of effectiveness of risk management and internal control systems set out on page 61; and The section describing the work of the Audit Committee set out on page 57.